 If they answer that they are making quilts, ask “What type of batting do you use?”
 If they say they aren't using batting, then they are making blankets.
-By the way, I think the correct answer should be 80% cotton/20% polyester needle punched or 100% cotton.
+By the way, we think the correct answer should be 80% cotton/20% polyester needle punched or 100% cotton.

 If they give you the type of batting, then ask, “What type of quilting do you do?”
-This will give you more information what you can expect from a quilt made from this maker.
+This will give you more information about what you can expect from a quilt made from this maker.
 We think the correct answer should be long arm quilting.
 You can read more about quilting styles here.

 3. T-shirt quilts are easy to make.

 This is a very common mistake people make.
 “Oh, they don’t look that difficult to make.
 I have a sewing machine and a pair of scissors.
 What could go wrong?”
 Oh boy!
 We have heard this and seen the results of this thinking, often!
-Don't believe Pintrest!
+Don't believe Pinterest!